vk4bay/esp-idf/docs/en/api-reference/peripherals/i2c.rst

         { .command = I2C_MASTER_CMD_STOP },
     };

-Some devices do not require an address, and allow direct transaction with data:
+There are also some devices does not need an address, you can directly do transaction with data:

 .. code:: c